‘This Is Us’ Star Sterling K. Brown Might Be On ‘Marvelous Mrs. Maisel’ Next Season

 “We’re massive fans, and we just love him to death, so we would be thrilled.
 Thrilled, thrilled, thrilled.”

-TV Insider hints that there might be another familiar face making an appearance on The Marvelous Mrs. Maisel is Gilmore Girls alum, Lauren Graham.
-Sherman-Palladino said that Graham asked, and she can’t say no to the actor she credits with her career.
+TV Insider hints that there might be another familiar face making an appearance on The Marvelous Mrs. Maisel in Gilmore Girls alum, Lauren Graham.
+Sherman-Palladino said that Graham asked and she can’t say no to the actor she credits with her career.

 “Lauren made a request, and Lauren is my queen and the reason I have a career, so I honor the request of Lauren Graham.
 I’m trying to figure it out.”

-The plan is to have Graham and Brown in season three, which “would be lovely,” according to the show’s creator.
+The plan is to have Graham and Brown in Season 3, which “would be lovely,” according to the show’s creator.
 Something says that after garnering so many awards and so much attention, getting big names to star on the show won’t be too hard going forward.